janstrng/Evaluating-IoT-devices/Devices/Framework_2/Dlink_camera.md

 In the matrix below have we just put the points that stands out, and where basic updates can be done:
 ![image](https://user-images.githubusercontent.com/76153202/160576275-e407a2a8-86d8-4ec6-bb77-13d08dfaf49d.png)

+## Conclusion

+In regards to usage of personal data D-link has not implemented a simple functionality for the user to erase their data in a simple manner.
+When contacting the norwegian GDPR-comitee of D-link, no response has yet to arrive (25 days as of writing).
+When testing "mydlink" application for brute-force attack it seemed that a simple work-around was to restart the application.
+Thereby there is no limit on number of attempts to login.
+The application did also allow for weak passwords, only requiering six characters from a single character group with no check for the complexity or common usage.